-The first day of the road trip is dedicated to the nature wonders of the East Coast.
-On our way to Ballygally Castle, we’ll be stopping at Flagstaff Viewpoint, where we’ll be able to admire the beautiful views to Mourne Mountains and Carlingford Lough.
+The first day of the road trip is dedicated to the natural wonders of the East Coast.
+On our way to Ballygally Castle, we’ll be stopping at Flagstaff Viewpoint, where we’ll be able to admire the beautiful views of the Mourne Mountains and Carlingford Lough.
 Photo: Tourism Ireland.

 Tuesday: The Antrim Coast